 A student may repeat a course once without appeal.
-If after 3 attempts without passing, a student must obtain written permission from the Director of Student Success to repeat the course.
+If after 3 attempts without passing, a student must obtain written permission from their Department Chair or Associate Dean to repeat the course.
 When a course is repeated, the higher grade will be used in determining the cumulative Grade Point Average.
 Both grades, however, are shown/recorded on the transcript.